ScilifelabDataCentre/dds_cli/docs/index.rst

             python3 -m pip install --upgrade pip

-2. To install the DDS CLI, open the terminal and run
+2. The DDS CLI is available on `PyPi <https://pypi.org/project/dds-cli/>`_.
+To install the DDS CLI, open the terminal and run

    .. code-block:: bash